 Add User

 User Settings

 User Name

 Password

-Password (again)
+Password (again) Password (again)

 Privilege Level 1

 Apply Reset Cancel

-31. The valid user name is a combination of letters, A string identifies the user name that this entry should belong to.
+Object Description User Name A string identifies the user name that this entry should belong to.
 The allowed string length is 1 to 31.
-The valid user name is a combination of letters, numbers, and underscores. e user.
-The allowed string length is 1 to 31. word again for confirmation. of the user. is 1 to 15.
-If the privilege level value is 15, it can access all anted full control of the device).
-But other values need to privilege level.
-User privileges should be the same or oup privilege level to have access to that group. oups' privilege level 5 has read-only access and privilege rite access.
-System maintenance (software upload, factory res user privilege level 15. ł
+The valid user name is a combination of letters, numbers, and underscores.
+Password The password of the user.
+The allowed string length is 1 to 31.
+Password (again) Type the user password again for confirmation.
+Privilege Level The privilege level of the user.
+The allowed range is 1 to 15.
+If the privilege level value is 15, it can access all groups (i.e., it is granted full control of the device).
+But other values need to refer to each group privilege level.
+User privileges should be the same or greater than the group privilege level to have access to that group.
+By default, most groups' privilege level 5 has read-only access and privilege level 10 has read-write access.
+System maintenance (software upload, factory defaults, etc.) requires user privilege level 15.
+Generally, privilege level 15 can be used for an administrator account, privilege level 10 for a standard user account, and privilege level 5 for a guest account.

-- Click Apply to apply changes. - Click Reset to undo any changes made locally and revert to previously saved values.

-- Click Cancel to undo changes and return to the Users Configuration page. - Click Delete User to delete the current user.
+- Click Apply to apply changes. - Click Reset to undo any changes made locally and revert to previously saved values. - Click Cancel to undo changes and return to the Users Configuration page. - Click Delete User to delete the current user.
 This function is not available for new configurations (i.e., add new user).